xogeny/salvage/README.md

     }]
 }
 ```

 You wouldn't want to trigger unnecessary redraws.
 So, an ideal situation would be to preserve the
 items in the `catalog` that didn't change.
 By preserve, I mean that they are equal (as in `===`)
 to the previous values in the catalog.

-We can `salvage` the values as follows:
+In the case of the example above, the value of `catalog` would
+change (since the array itself is "new"), but the only element that would have a different (`!==`)
+value would be the one for "Blood Rage".
+All others would be `===` to their predecessor (even if
+elements of the array are inserted or removed).

+The API consists of just a single function, `salvage`, which is invoked as follows:

 ```
 let newState = salvage(oldState, deserializedValue);